mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 8: Updating stories' path after project restructure.{.caption}

 The Stories array above is where we tell Storybook where to find our stories and stories docs, if any.
-In Storybook, stories are your components variations.
+In Storybook, stories are the components and their variations.

 ### Add pre-built components

 As our environment grows, we will add components inside the new directories, but for the purpose of testing our environment's automation, I have created demo components.

 * Download [demo components](https://github.com/mariohernandez/storybook/tree/variations){target=_blank rel=noopener} (button, title, card), from **src/components/**, and save them all in their content part directories in your project.
 * Feel free to add any other components you may have built yourself.
+We'll come back to the components shortly.

 ## 3. Configure TwigJS {id=configure-twigjs}

 Before we can see the newly added components, we need to configure Storybook to understands the Twig and YML code we are about to introduce within the demo components.
 To do this we need to install several node packages.

-* From your command line and within the Storybook directory, run:
+* In your command line run:
 {% raw %}

 ```shell